Boeing/cartographer/README.md

 - Remove the task queue and thread pool
 - Make all fast API operations synchronous (add node, etc.)
 - Copy the pose graph data for background optimization (to prevent holding the data mutex)
-- Implementing a single background thread for constraint searching and optimization.
+- Implement a single background thread for constraint searching and optimization.

+This simple single background thread allows for more sophisticated heuristics and logic to be added to the process of constraint finding and optimization.
+Decisions like whether to search globally or locally and how far to search for constraints, can be easily made and modified.

 ## How to Build